 The mainstay of treatment for patients with S. pneumonia is antibiotic therapy and supportive care including mechanical ventilation if necessary.
 Treatment of CAP varies based on the area of practice and severity of the disease.
-Patients with the low-risk CAP are typically treated as an outpatient with macrolide monotherapy.
+Patients with low-risk CAP are typically treated as an outpatient with macrolide monotherapy.
 Respiratory fluoroquinolones are used in outpatient patients at higher risk.
-Non-ICU inpatients are treated with dual therapy of a b-lactam plus a macrolide or respiratory fluoroquinolone monotherapy.
-Patients admitted to the ICU should be treated with dual therapy of either a b-lactam plus a macrolide or a b-lactam plus respiratory fluoroquinolone.
-A recent Cochrane review shows non-superiority of any outpatient antibiotic regimen for CAP concerning the other drug classes.
+Non-ICU inpatients are treated with a dual therapy of a b-lactam plus a macrolide or respiratory fluoroquinolone monotherapy.
+Patients admitted to the ICU should be treated with a dual therapy of either a b-lactam plus a macrolide or a b-lactam plus respiratory fluoroquinolone.
+A recent Cochrane review shows the non-superiority of any outpatient antibiotic regimen for CAP concerning the other drug classes.

 There are two vaccines commonly used for S. pneumoniae.
 The pneumococcal polysaccharide vaccine, PPSV23, and the pneumococcal conjugate vaccine, PCV13.
 In immunocompetent individuals, five doses of PCV13 are recommended during infancy and childhood.
 A repeat dose of PCV13 at age 65 is recommended followed by a dose of PSV23 one year later.
 In randomized control trials, PCV13 was shown to prevent the first episode of vaccine-serotype pneumococcal pneumonia.
 Although these vaccines have made great strides in decreasing S. pneumoniae pneumonia, there a number of serotypes not included in these vaccines.
 Although between the two vaccines the most prevalent serotypes are covered, there are approximately 90 serotypes in total and the vaccine will not foster immunity in all serotypes.
 Finally, it has been shown that influenza vaccination has a strong association with better outcomes and a decreased rate of pneumonia.

-Streptococcal pneumonia is best managed with an interprofessional team that includes a pulmonologist, an infectious disease expert, ICU nurse, pharmacist, respiratory therapist, and a dietitian.
+Streptococcal pneumonia is best managed with an interprofessional team that includes a pulmonologist, an infectious disease expert, an ICU nurse, a pharmacist, a respiratory therapist, and a dietitian.
 Patients need to be educated on the importance of vaccination and its benefits.
-In addition, patients should be advised to stop smoking and remain compliant with the antibiotics.
+In addition, patients should be advised to stop smoking and remain compliant with antibiotics.
 Since many patients with pneumonia are frail, a dietary consult should be sought to help improve the calorie intake.
 Others may need rehabilitation to restore muscle mass and increase exercise endurance.
 (Level V)

-The prognosis for patients with streptococcal pneumonia depends on the underlying risk factors, comorbidity, age, the extent of lung involvement, need for mechanical ventilation and type of antibiotic.
-Overall, the pneumonia is associated with a high morbidity and mortality.
+The prognosis for patients with streptococcal pneumonia depends on the underlying risk factors, comorbidity, age, the extent of lung involvement, the need for mechanical ventilation and the type of antibiotic.
+Overall, the pneumonia is associated with high morbidity and mortality.
 Even those who survive tend to have residual deficits in lung mechanics and recovery is prolonged.
 Patients in the ICU tend to have the highest mortality approaching 3-20%. (level V)

 |||Luna CM,Pulido L,Niederman MS,Casey A,Burgos D,Leiva Agüero SD,Grosso A,Membriani E,Entrocassi AC,Rodríquez Fermepin M,Vay CA,Garcia S,Famiglietti A, Decreased relative risk of pneumococcal pneumonia during the last decade, a nested case-control study.
 Pneumonia (Nathan Qld.).
 2018 [PubMed PMID: 30263884]|